 Protect your real IP!

 By now, you already know how to find your router IP address.
-Did you need that to set up a VPN (Virtual Private Network) router?
+Did you need that to set up a VPN router?
 Then you should get Surfshark to be your VPN!
 And even if you’re not, you should get Surfshark VPN to hide your true IP online – and that’s just one of many benefits.
-With a VPN, you can unlock streaming libraries, secure your online banking, hide your activities from your internet service provider and more!
+With a VPN, you can secure your online banking, hide your activities from your internet service provider, and more!